news

 Evocation - August 2022 - vey excited to be joining choreographer Sarah Neville again in the DanceHub studio to start R&D for this new AR dancework, which "aims to engage audiences with a deeply connected exploration of the natural links between human mind, body and the ecosystems within which we live". https://www.sarahneville.com/

-Glasshouse: A Dance for Virtual Reality: Glasshouse - A three part virtual reality experience for Oculus Quest 2.
+Glasshouse: A Dance for Virtual Reality.
+A three part virtual reality experience for Oculus Quest 2.
 Presentation of Sarah Neville's VR dancework at SIGGRAPH '22, Immersive Pavilion - University of Vancouver. > Conference proceedings

 Quadrat - work-in-progress; a collaboration with Glasgow-based dance artist Freya Jeffs.
 We are both undertaking a weekly observation practice in a 2 x 2 metre square - Freya in her Glasgow garden, Sue in her Adelaide Hills bushland - taking notes and making movement responses which we will exchange and develop over the year.